kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 With a lower release cadence, contributors will gain more time for project enhancements, feature development, planning, and testing.
-It will provide more room for maintaining their mental health and prepare for events like KubeCon.
+It will provide more room for maintaining their mental health, prepare for events like KubeCon or work on the downstream integration.

 Through this proposal SIG Release's aim is to give contributors more flexibility to decide how to invest their time.
-It is explicitly *not* to push contributors in doing more.
+It is explicitly _not_ to push contributors in doing more.

 #### SIG Release members